-She often examines themes of exile, recall and longing.
-As an experienced artist-educator, she engages various communities, like Brooklyn, Queens, Los Angeles or Poland through her social practice art projects.
+As a lauded artist-educator, she engages diverse communities in Brooklyn, Queens, Los Angeles, and Poland through her social practice art projects.

 Asia Sztencel’s residency is made possible through AAI’s ongoing partnership with Residency Unlimited.